 It's neat stuff, and different to what Spotify is doing.

 Apple Music: New

-It's probably the screen that will feel most familiar to those people who use iTunes or even the other streaming services.
+It's probably the screen that will feel most familiar to those who use iTunes or even the other streaming services.
 It's a really good section that makes it super easy to find out what's hot both on Apple Music as a whole and in the genres you're particularly interested in.

 You can't really fault this section, it's the most linear and straight forward part of Apple Music.

 The latest addition to Apple Music's interface is Coming Soon, a sub-section of the New area.
 This one is simple.

 You guessed it, Coming Soon simply tells you about important albums that will be available in the future, along with an expected date.